Alexander-Barth/ROMS.jl/docs/src/plots.md

 # Plotting ROMS results and input files

+The aim here is to visualize the model files with generic plotting and analsis packages rather than to use a model specific visualization tool which hides many details and might lack of flexibility.
-The necessary files are already in the directory containing the model simulation and its parent file.
+The necessary files are already in the directory containing the model simulation and its parent direction (`ROMS-implementation-test`).
 Downloading the files is only needed if you did not run the simulation.

 ```@example example_config
 grid_fname = "LS2v.nc"